Go Back

 What such risks?
 Cancer.

 Dozens of studies have been conducted by researchers in recent years to show links between the temperature of hot beverages and the risk of esophageal cancer.
-One study, published by the International Journal of Cancer in 2019, specifically examined the association of preferred tea drinking temperature and the future risk of esophageal squamous cell carcinoma (ESCC) growth.
+One study, published by the International Journal of Cancer in 2019, specifically examined the association between preferred tea drinking temperature and the future risk of esophageal squamous cell carcinoma (ESCC) growth.

 "Our study was the first prospective study to measure actual beverage drinking temperature in the general population (in more than 50,000 people) and assess the future risk of esophageal cancer in those people during the follow-up period of more than 10 years in average," Dr. Farhad Islami, the lead author of the study, told AccuWeather in an email.